Northern right whale dolphin

-The northern right whale dolphin (Lissodelphis borealis) is a small, slender and finless species of cetacean found in cold/temperate waters of the North Pacific Ocean.
-It is one of two species of right whale dolphins.
+The northern right whale dolphin (Lissodelphis borealis) is a small, slender species of cetacean found in the cold and temperate waters of the North Pacific Ocean.
+Lacking a dorsal fin, and appearing superficially porpoise-like, it is one of the two species of right whale dolphin.

 Description

-This dolphin has a streamlined body with a sloping forehead, being more slender than other delphinids, and lacks any fin or ridge on the smoothly curving back.
-The body is mostly black with a white ventral marking extending forward as a narrow band from the caudal peduncle to the throat region, where this patch widens.
+The northern right whale dolphin has a streamlined body with a sloping forehead, and a slimmer build than other delphinids.
+It lacks any fin or ridge on the smoothly curving back.
+Its body is nearly all-black with a white ventral marking, extending forward as a narrow band from the caudal peduncle to the throat region, where the patch widens.
 In females, this white band is wider in the genital area than in males.
 In southern right whale dolphins (Lissodelphis peronii), the white patch extends higher on the posterior flanks and head.
-Newborns, which are initially dark grey or brown, sometimes even cream, attain adult colouring at the age of around one year.
+Calves, which are born initially creamy-dark grey or brown, attain adult colouring by the age of one year.

-The beak of northern right whale dolphins is short and well defined, characterised by a straight mouthline.
+The beak of northern right whale dolphins is short and well-defined, characterised by a straight mouthline.
 The flippers are small, curved, narrow and pointed.
-The tail flukes are triangular and, like the flippers, pointed.
+The tail flukes are triangular and, like the flippers, rather pointed.